Specular Interactive

-Specular Interactive, Inc. is an arcade game entertainment company based in Foothill Ranch, California.
+Specular Interactive, Inc. was an arcade game entertainment company based in Foothill Ranch, California.
 It is best known for developing arcade games H2Overdrive, Dirty Drivin', and Batman (2013 arcade game).
+It closed in 2018.

 History

 Specular Interactive was formed in early 2007 by Steve Ranck.
 Before Specular, Steve founded Swingin’ Ape Studios.

 It was announced in November 2007 that Specular Interactive had signed an agreement with Raw Thrills to create a premium coin-operated arcade game.
-Under the agreement, Specular Interactive would design and develop the game while Raw Thrills will manufacture and publish the game worldwide.
+Under the agreement, Specular Interactive would design and develop the game while Raw Thrills would manufacture and publish the game worldwide.